simongarisch/97_things_every_programmer/README.md

 6: Before you refactor: take stock of the current codebase, avoid the temptation to rewrite everything, make incremental iterations and test.

 7: Beware the share: take care when pulling out shared code into a separate libary.
 You may be preventing libraries using this code to evolve independently.

+8: The Boy Scout Rule: Always leave the campground cleaner than when you found it.

+9: Check your code first before looking to blame others.

+10: Choose your tools with care.

+11: Code in the language of the domain: naming matters / conveys information.
+Don't make others guess what you mean.

+12: Code is design.